Messi-Q/GNNSCVulDetector/README.md

 ## Running project
-* To run the program, use this command: python3 GNNSCModel.py.
+* To run the program, please use this command: python3 GNNSCModel.py.

 Examples:
 ```shell